Cortado-J/Multiset/README.md

 This type is sometimes called a bag.

 ## Documentation
-Full documentation for Multiset [https://adahus.github.io/Multiset/Structs/Multiset.html]
+Full documentation for Multiset at: [https://adahus.github.io/Multiset/Structs/Multiset.html]

 ## Installation
 Installaion is merely a matter of adding the file Multiset.swift to your project.